pi-apps/pi-platform-docs/SDK_reference.md

 Signature: `(payment: PaymentDTO) => void`

-Every time the user is authenticated, and when they try to start a new payment flow, the SDK checks that there is no incomplete payment for this user.
+Every time when the user is authenticated, and when they try to start a new payment flow, the SDK checks that there is no incomplete payment for this user.
 An incomplete payment, in this context, is a payment which has been submitted to the Pi blockchain, but where `status.developer_completed` is still `false` (i.e. the developer has not called the `/complete` endpoint on this payment).